Tax Issues in Sale of Partnership and LLC Interests: Structuring the Purchase Agreement

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-The CLE/CPE course will review the tax issues involved with structuring purchase agreements for partnership or LLC interest.
+The CLE/CPE webinar will review the tax issues involved with structuring purchase agreements for partnership or LLC interest.
 The panel will address allocation of income gains and losses, allocation of purchase price, payment terms in the purchase agreement, the impact of new tax law and discuss tax considerations from both the buy and sell side.

 - Tax implications for buyer and seller